Notes related to presentation made on 9 May

 In his recent book Safeguarding the Future Jonathan Boston wrote about Anticipatory Governance.
 What he says has direct relevance to the issues I wish to draw attention to in my presentation today.
 In the face of uncertainty and risk he says, Anticipatory Governance takes a precautionary approach.
 It places the burden of proof on the advocates of a potentially risky course of action to demonstrate that the threat of harm is low and is justified.
 Good governance says Boston develops the capability and tools for rigorous risk management.

 It is not possible for a lay-person to understand and estimate the possible impacts.
 However from my reading two major factors stick out and I address these in turn.
-They are the risks of opportunistic ISDS cases for presumed ‘loss of profits” and the lack of a realistic analysis of the indirect but hugely serious impacts of the CHINA FTA.
+They are the risks of opportunistic ISDS (or in country legal cases based on CPTPA rules) for presumed ‘loss of profits” and the lack of a realistic analysis of the indirect but hugely serious impacts of the CHINA FTA.

 ISDS cases caused by opportunistic claims of claim ‘discriminatory behaviours”; ‘expropriation’ or “indirect expropriation”

-Defending and then potentially losing multi-billion dollar ISDS cases would be devastating to NZ’s public interest.
+Defending and then potentially losing multi-billion dollar ISDS or legal cases (which we are not at risk of prior to the CPTPA coming into force) would be devastating to NZ’s public interest.
 However taking action on some of NZ’s most pressing problems – including mitigating climate change or reducing carbon emissions – could incur these risks because neither of these important public policy areas are protected by the ‘legitimate public policy’ tests of the CPTPA.

-David Parker has said that he has reduced the risks of its own contracting being the cause of a successful ISDS case and that may be so but there is still the risk of being sued through the ISDS measures directly with respect to policy changes that impact future profits of overseas corporations.
-This risk remains as corporations could still claim against ‘discriminatory behaviours”; ‘expropriation’ or “indirect expropriation” if a law or government decision changes in a way that could cuts anticipated future profits.
+David Parker has said that he has reduced the risks of the government’s own contracting being the cause of a successful case and that may be so but there is still the risk of being sued through the CPTPA measures directly with respect to policy changes that impact future profits of overseas corporations.
+This risk remains as corporations could still claim against ‘discriminatory behaviours”; ‘expropriation’ or “indirect expropriation” if a law or government decision changes in a way that could cut anticipated future profits.